Integrative Acupuncture Manual Medicine

 Medical Manual Therapy was developed over 25 years of private practice and education by combining several modalities of therapeutic disciplines including medical massage therapy, motor point release, ligamental manual therapy and therapeutic stretches.
 Medical massage therapy facilitates the circulation of energy (qi) and blood, warming, nourishing, and moistening the sinews and muscles of the body, as well as, releasing pain from the soft tissues of ligaments, tendons, muscles and associated joints..

 After needle insertion, the lights are lowered and soft music is played to encourage healing relaxation.
-During a treatment, which lasts approximately 75 minutes, I may slightly twist the needles occasionally to "grab" the Qi or utilize electro-acupuncture on several of the needle pairs.
+During a treatment, which lasts approximately 75 - 90 minutes, I may slightly twist the needles occasionally to "grab" the Qi or utilize electro-acupuncture on several of the needle pairs, or apply moxibustion technique to stimulate the movement of Qi further.

 I also offer traditional Chinese fire cupping, air cupping, Vietnamese Gua sha (pronounced "sah"), and Japanese moxibustion (direct, indirect or kyuto shin) and may recommend these as part of your treatment with written permission.